kenneth-dizon/Cyclistic-Case-Study-Using-SQL-R-and-Tableau/README.md

 I repeated the same process for annual members by changing the filter and naming conventions of the data frames and files.

-With the CSV files created, we can now move to data visualization!
+With the CSV files created, I could now move to data visualization.

 ## Data Visualization, Tableau
-I uploaded all CSV files to Tableau and now I could create visualizations to make the data sing!
+I uploaded the CSV files in Tableau and made visualizations that allowed the data to sing!

 According to the data, members outnumber casual riders by about half a million members.